d3velopm3nt/movie-app/README.md

 This is a PWA application that can be downloaded and installed on you mobile or desktop device.

+## Setup
+The API KEY to access the OMDBAPI is stored in the environment file.
+This will need to be changed to get successful search results.
+Use Link to get Free Key (http://www.omdbapi.com/apikey.aspx)

 The functionality allows a user to search for a movie using OMDBAPI The Open Movie Database.(http://www.omdbapi.com) he OMDb API is a RESTful web service to obtain movie information

 ## Description